 In the 2009 plans sand and gravel extraction areas (licenced) had been shown on the map only for information.
 The revised plan now includes designated areas for mineral extraction, distinguishing between areas for extraction of carbohydrates (only in the North Sea EEZ) and for sand and gravel extraction.
-The areas for resource extraction are based on long-term licences for the exploration and exploitation in accordance to the Federal Mining Act.
+The latter are based on long-term licences for the exploration and exploitation in accordance with the Federal Mining Act.